-Greece has for the last 25 years witnessed a significant number of plane crashes and incidents involving cargo, commercial, military and passenger aviation claiming lives and considerable losses in goods and other items.
+Greece has for the last twenty-five years witnessed a significant number of plane crashes and incidents involving cargo, commercial, military and passenger aviation claiming lives and considerable losses in goods and other items.

-The causes of these aviation accidents are usually the cause of bad weather conditions, the mountainous landscape of the Hellenic Republic, and general technical issues among other things.
+The causes of these aviation accidents have commonly been ascribed to bad weather conditions, the mountainous landscape of the Hellenic Republic, and general technical issues among other things.

 Plane crashes in Greece